rk-team/framewoRK/README.md

-This project is an early alpha developpement version of what aims to be a JavaScript + PHP framework
+This project is an early alpha developpement version of what aims to be a PHP + JS framework.

+Tutorial (only available in french at the moment) is here : http://rk-team.github.io/framewoRK/